The following formulas will help you extract names out of cells in Excel (or Google Sheets) using a formula.

 How it works:

 This is a good demonstration of how to use the LEFT and RIGHT functions.
 LEFT gives you a specified number of characters (these could be letters, numbers, spaces, etc. - whatever is in the cell) from the left of a cell (in other words, the beginning of text in a cell), while RIGHT does the same from the right (end of the text in a cell).
-This is the "syntax" of the LEFT and RIGHT functions, or how they want you to give them the information they need:
+The latter function then subtracts the result from the length of the text, since RIGHT is counting from the other direction.

 =LEFT(which cell to look in, how many characters you want)